sukrit786/SuperBook/README.md

 Wave goodbye to stress and welcome smiles as you divide expenses with your crew.
 With **CashChill**, tracking cash between friends becomes a joy ride, making budgeting a total **dhinchak** experience!

-Get started with SuperBook today and make budgeting fun and hassle-free! 🚀
+Get started with CashChill today and make budgeting fun and hassle-free! 🚀

 ## Installation